ProjectsAllied Supply Chains

 The Operator Advantage

-The Falcon team built careers at Tenke Fungurume, Glencore Mutanda, and Freeport Africa, giving them operating relationships, geological knowledge, and infrastructure insight across the African Copperbelt that no outside party can replicate.
+The Falcon team built careers across Freeport's Tenke Fungurume, Glencore's Mutanda and KCC, and Mopani: operating relationships, geological knowledge, and infrastructure insight across the African Copperbelt that no outside party can replicate.

 Policy Context

-“The U.S. has signed a bilateral critical-minerals supply agreement with Zambia, creating the policy architecture for allied copper supply that Falcon Allied Supply Chains is built to advance.”
+“Under the Pax Silica framework, the U.S. and Zambia are developing a critical-minerals supply compact, creating the policy architecture for allied copper supply that Falcon Allied Supply Chains is positioned to advance.”

 ZM